corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 * A column named `transaction_id` (meaning it is linked to `NODE_TRANSACTIONS`).
 * A column named `att_id` (meaning it is linked to `NODE_ATTACHMENTS`).

-Corda provides quite a few of these types of tables and they vary between different Corda versions.
+Corda provides multiple tables of this type and they vary between different Corda versions.
 You can also add your own tables.
-Any tables that you want to include in the archiving process need to be granted access to the database as well.
+You must grant access to any tables that you want to include in the archiving process.

 ### MSSQL
 The following DDL statements can be used to create a backup schema user `archive`: